Moda Operandi, an online marketplace for high-end fashion, raises $100M led by NEA and Apax – TechCrunch

 Similarly, the growing trend of targeting consumers wherever they happen to be also represents a rival business model, with some fashion retailers now foregoing websites altogether in favor of using third-party messaging apps to reach their target customers.
 Will Moda Operandi change with the times to do more of this kind of selling, too?
 Like fashion, what’s in today might be out tomorrow, so even the best channels are moving targets.

 In any case, Moda Operandi has most definitely shown that it’s prepared to evolve and upset the status quo.
-The company got its start in 2010 in part out of an aha-moment from Santo Domingo, a socialite, former model and former editor at Vogue.
+The company got its start in 2010 as part out of an aha-moment from Santo Domingo, a socialite, former model and former editor at Vogue.

 As someone who had worked for years in the luxury fashion industry, fully immersed as a consumer to boot, she knew that only a small, rarefied group of people ever got full access to a designer’s runway collection.

-Moda Operandi was her solution — a platform to broaden that out, giving access to a full trunkshows (as the runway collections are called) to a wider selection of possible buyers and improving revenues for designers and brands in the process, since they no longer had to rely just on more traditional channels, namely buyers for retailers.
-The site had some catches — for example, as we pointed out at the time, you could shop a runway look, but still had to wait months for the piece to actually arrive with you, since those items would have yet to be made; but it caught on with a loyal following.
+Moda Operandi was her solution — a platform to broaden that out, giving access to a full trunkshows (as the runway collections are called) to a wider selection of possible buyers and improving revenues for designers and brands in the process, as they no longer had to rely just on more traditional channels, namely buyers for retailers.
+The site had some catches — for example, as we pointed out at the time, you could shop a runway look, but still had to wait months for the piece to actually arrive, as those items would have yet to be made; but it caught on with a loyal following.

-Over the years, the site’s basic remit has expanded, covering not only runway collections but also extending into jewellery, accessories and home decor.
+Over the years, the site’s basic remit has expanded, covering not only runway collections but also extending into jewelry, accessories and home decor.
 (We asked what size the business is today, and whether Moda Operandi can share any details on how that has changed over time, but a spokesperson said the company would not be sharing these or other financial details today.)

-In any case, it’s remained a compelling enough business to have brought in a hefty round of growth funding from its previous backers.
+In any case, it has remained a compelling enough business to have brought in a hefty round of growth funding from its previous backers.

 “We continue to be impressed with the power of Moda’s brand and its positioning in the luxury market,” said Dan O’Keefe, managing partner of Apax Digital, in a statement.
 “Moda has been enhancing its technology capabilities as a world leading platform for fashion discovery and is led by a world-class team.
 We look forward to continuing to support their expansion.”